 Filing a Claim against a Drive Who Hit You While Intoxicated

 While a drunk driver will face criminal charges, you will also want to file your own claim in order to obtain the damages you are entitled to.
+After the accident, you'll want to notify law enforcement, so they can file a police report.
 You will have to contact the driver’s insurance company to report the accident and file the claim.
 While the insurance company may be more than willing to work with you, remember that it is not in their best interest to give you as much money as you are possibly entitled to.
 The insurance agency will likely try to get away with giving you as little as they can within the confines of their legal responsibility.

 This is why it may be a good idea to retain a personal injury attorney when filing a claim against a drunk driver.
 A personal injury attorney will hold the insurance agency responsible for all of the damages you are entitled to including damages for pain and suffering and lost wages in addition to the damages incurred due to car repairs or replacement and damages incurred due to medical care and treatments.